-Individuals who were a current or former patient or employee of Medical Center Barbour, whose personal information may have been exposed in the October 2023 data breach, may qualify to submit a claim for up to $5,000 from a class action settlement.
+Current or former patients or employees of Medical Center Barbour whose personal information the October 2023 data breach may have been exposed could qualify to submit a claim for up to $5,000 from a class action settlement.
 There are an estimated 61,014 class members.

-Medical Center Barbour, along with Blue Management Services LLC (doing business as Alliant Management Services) and The Health Care Authority of the City of Eufaula, has agreed to pay to settle a class action lawsuit.
-The lawsuit alleged that the defendants failed to adequately protect sensitive personal and health information, leading to a data breach in October 2023.
+Medical Center Barbour, along with Blue Management Services LLC (doing business as Alliant Management Services) and The Health Care Authority of the City of Eufaula, agreed to settle a class action lawsuit alleging they failed to adequately protect sensitive personal and health information, leading to a data breach in October 2023.

 Who can file a claim for a data breach payout?